 Strengths and Challenges Based on Trends and Patterns

-Coherent Instructional:Summarize the Some of the important trends and patterns that were identified and will coherent instructional system trends and support the students, teachers, and leaders are: patterns observed by the team while SPED and ESOL student subgroups performed at levels 1 and 2 and were completing this section of the report.
-What consistently lower according to GMAS. are the important trends and patterns that Teacher and student attendance was a factor that could have contributed to will support the identification of student, lower performance. teacher, and leader needs?
-Grades K-2 performed at higher levels than 3-5th on iReady Reading and Math.
+Coherent Instructional:Summarize the coherent instructional system trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?